insidert/insidert/src/content/blog/busines-mistakes.md

 - Without a community, it is hard to build a business.
     - Community is people.
     - Business is for the people.
 - High margins should be added from the beginning.
-When there is a competition, we can add ore add ons cutting down the margin and become more appealing.
+When there is a competition, we can add more add-ons instead of cutting down the margin and become more appealing.
 - Services does not make us rich.
 - Every hour we spend is costly.
 Spend wisely.